Introduction

 Add the following line to your Vim or Neovim configuration file (e.g.,

-~/.vimrc
+~/.vimrc or ~/.config/nvim/init.vim):

 set runtimepath+=~/denops-getting-started

-Or Neovim Lua configuration file (e.g., ~/.config/nvim/init.lua
+Or Neovim Lua configuration file (e.g., ~/.config/nvim/init.lua):

 vim.opt.runtimepath:append("~/denops-getting-started")